 The second smaller natural island in the Seine is Île Saint-Louis.
 Home to artists and intellectuals, this mostly residential island is a calm oasis in the centre of Paris.

-The main road running down its spine is Rue Saint-Louis en l’Île, and it’s great for an afternoon stroll featuring little shops and boutiques, and of course Berthillon Glacier ice cream shop.
+The main road running down its spine is Rue Saint-Louis en l’Île, great for an afternoon stroll.
+Check out the little shops and boutiques, and of course Berthillon Glacier ice cream shop.

-OK full disclosure, this day of our weekend was planned around my old haunts from living in Paris as a child.
-Parc Monceau served as our playground when I was at school there, but it’s so beautiful in Autumn that I seriously recommend you visit even though you have no personal connection.
+This day of our weekend was planned around my old haunts from living in Paris as a child.
+Parc Monceau served as the playground of our French school, but it’s so beautiful in Autumn that I seriously recommend you visit even though you have no personal connection.

 Like I said, Parc Monceau holds a special place in my heart, but it’s still worth visiting especially at this time of year.